Select Page

 The Design and Symbolism

-The Concentration Camp Monument in Berlin, officially named the Memorial to the Murdered Jews of Europe, was designed by architect Peter Eisenman and engineer Buro Happold.
-It was opened to the public in May 2005.
+The Concentration Camp Monument in Berlin; also known as the Memorial to the Murdered Jews of Europe, is an architectural masterpiece of Peter Eisenman with engineering help from Buro Happold.
+The park was launched for public use in the month of May, 2005.

 The Memorial’s Message